 More than one billion people in the world have a disability, yet citizens with disabilities remain underrepresented in political and public life.
 Participation of persons with disabilities in political process provides a foundation for mainstreaming their inclusion in all aspects of society, by breaking down social stigmas and increasing the accountability of elected representatives.

 To facilitate the inclusion of persons with disabilities in political processes, ElectionAccess.org serves as a global clearinghouse of resources related to political participation and disability rights.
 Relevant best practices, excerpts from legal documents, and publications are sorted into one of six categories: legislation, voter education, assistive devices, definitions, media, and the latest news.

 First launched in 1998 with support from the Ministry for Foreign Affairs of Finland and the Swedish International Development Agency (SIDA), ElectionAccess.org was one of the earliest online resources for information about the political rights and participation of persons with disabilities.
-After a major renovation in 2015, the website is now an invaluable and fully accessible tool for any organization or individual interested in promoting full access to the electoral process.
+After a major renovation in 2015, the website is now a fully accessible tool availbale to organizations and individuals interested in promoting full access to the electoral process.

 ElectionAccess.org is managed by the International Foundation for Electoral Systems (IFES), an international nonprofit dedicated to strengthening electoral democracy and supporting the right of citizens to participate in free and fair elections.
 IFES’ Innovation Fund – an endowment that supports original projects that address pressing issues in democratic development – supported the revamp of the website.

 IFES began working to advance the political and electoral rights of persons with disabilities in 1997, and has since worked in over 60 countries on this issue.
 It works to strengthen political inclusion by: